What is Personal Branding and How to Get Started?

 Blue has made quite a name for itself in the tech and auto industries as well.
 Whether a company produces motor vehicles or tech gadgets, it usually relies on the quality and long lifespan of its products as one of the main selling points.

-Blue has long been interlinked with longevity, consistency, and high quality.
+Blue has long been interlinked with endurance, consistency, and high quality.
 By choosing the cold color for their logo, auto and tech companies make a nonverbal promise that they stand by the quality and durability of their products.